34jasonguan/cs316-open-project/README.md

 - Repository created @ https://github.com/34jasonguan/cs316-open-project
 - Updated readme according to milestone specifications
 - Installed next.js, created basic next project in repository
-- Created components for home page, navigation bar, etc.
-- Uploaded schemas for users information and activities
-- Created database populated with fictitious student data
+- Shared schemas for all tables in database; created database populated with randomly generated student data
+- Updated UI design
 - Developed an account system and a functional login access page
+- Implemented a search page which filters and fetches information from the database
+- Implemented an activity proposal page which writes to DB
-- Implemented safety report submission function including some templates
+- Implemented safety report submission function which writes to DB
 - Implemented RA availability function including calendar interaction
-- Connected frontend components to database, allowing for writing/fetching from DB
+- Connected frontend components to a database in PostgreSQL using Prisma ORM
-- Updated UI design, created a development page to test DB interactions

 Implementation:
 Our project is currently running using a tech stack of Next.js (frontend) and SQLite (DB).
 All of our code for the APIs and frontend widgets can be found in the 'src' folder: the 'pages' folder contains all of the javascript code which forms our frontend, while the 'api' folder within 'pages' contains all of the api routing for fetching data from the SQLite database.